javirandor/deep_learning_2020/README.md

 However, independent treatment of frames result on inconsistency between frames as many research has already pointed out [[1]](https://arxiv.org/abs/1807.01197).

 To solve this issue, we have tested two different approaches to increase consistency between consecutive frames.
+More information about these approaches are found in `slides.pdf`.
+They are briefly summed up in the next two sections.

 ## Previous frame loss - Stabilizer 1
 In this first approach that can be executed using the argument `--stabilizer 1`, we add a new term to the loss function.
 It will compute the mean square difference between the previous stylized frame and the current one.